Laboratoire-de-Chemoinformatique/SynPlanner/README.rst

 Tutorials
 --------------------

 ``SynPlanner`` can be accessed via the Python interface.
-For a better understanding of ``SynPlanner`` and its functionalities consult the tutorials in `SynPlanner/tutorials`.
-Currently, two tutorials are available:
+For a better understanding of ``SynPlanner`` and its functionalities consult the tutorials here.
+Currently, 5 tutorials are available:

-``tutorials/general_tutorial.ipynb`` – explains how to do a reaction rules extraction, policy network training, and retrosynthesis planning in SynPlanner.

-``tutorials/planning_tutorial.ipynb`` – explains how to do a retrosynthesis planning with various configurations of planning algorithms (various expansion/evaluation functions and search strategies).
+- `Retrosynthetic planning <https://synplanner.readthedocs.io/en/latest/tutorial/retrosynthetic_planning.html>`_ provides a minimal example of how to use SynPlanner for retrosynthetic planning.
+- `Data curation <https://synplanner.readthedocs.io/en/latest/tutorial/data_curation.html>`_ presents the workflow for reaction standardization and reaction filtration.
+- `Rules extraction <https://synplanner.readthedocs.io/en/latest/tutorial/rules_extraction.html>`_  provides a workflow for extracting rules from curated reaction data.
+- `Ranking policy training <https://synplanner.readthedocs.io/en/latest/tutorial/ranking_policy_training.html>`_ shows the workflow for extracting rules from curated reaction data.
+- `Value network training <https://synplanner.readthedocs.io/en/latest/tutorial/value_network.html>`_ describe how to train a value network by simulating the tree search.

 Contributing
 --------------------